 The Chairman and Chief Executive have separate, clearly defined roles.
 The Chairman leads the Board and is responsible for its overall effectiveness in directing the Company, and the Chief Executive is responsible for implementing the Group's strategy and for its operational performance.

 Executive Directors

 The Executive Directors are full-time employees of the Company and have entered into service agreements with the Company.
+Neither Executive Director holds an external non-executive directorship.

 Non-Executive Directors